tommach591/TummyBot/README.md

 # TummyBot
- A Discord Bot Project for fun.
+ A Discord Bot project for fun.

-****Features****
+# Features

  Gambling - Spend points on scratchers and blackjack

  Fishing - Fish to make money

  Garden - Plant to make money

  Hunting - Fight cool bosses and get strong

  Bank - Rich get richer

  Pet - Raise a pet